-When resources seem scarce be that in the way of money let’s say, or time, we neglect to stop and think about the things that influence our decision making.
+When resources seem scarce—be that in the way of money let’s say, or time—we neglect to stop and think about the things that influence our decision-making.
 Those things are our values.
 In times of constraint we often make decisions that are in direct conflict with the things we value because of the pressure felt.

 Similarly, one might consider oneself a law-abiding citizen who respects the rules of the road, but if that same person were driving to see a relative who had just been admitted to the hospital because of an emergency, they might shirk the value of stopping when at a red light and feel rushed to get to the hospital as quickly as they possibly could.

-That same individual in retirement years my find he has come to value his health more than the freedom to travel—post diagnosis of a chronic illness—even though he may have the money to do so.
+That same individual in retirement years may find he has come to value his health more than the freedom to travel—post diagnosis of a chronic illness—even though he may have the money to do so.
 Alternatively, someone might have spent her early 20s in ill health only to find in later years her health improved and a regaining of the ability to do the things she wasn’t able to at a young age.
-It may be actually be in her retirement years that she finally finds both the opportunity and the ability to travel.
+It may actually be in her retirement years that she finally finds both the opportunity and the ability to travel.

 How do we go about prioritizing values?

 Prioritizing is about 1) knowing first what values we possess, 2) recognizing that those values change over time, 3) accepting that it is okay for those values to change, 4) having the ability and confidence to source out the higher ones when values are competing, 5) knowing that our values are influenced at times by circumstance, and 6) separating out what our own true values might be versus a value given to us by family, peer groups, or social norms.